gistontl/home/about.md

 **Symbolic Computing Package** ([Homepage](http://symbcomp.gist.ac.kr))

 The Symbolic Computing Package is an add-on package that facilitates symbolic computation in Mathematica.
 It enables display and interpretation of derivatives, vector operators and brakets using the traditional notation based on the low-level box language and contains over 700 user-defined functions for notation, manipulation and evaluation of various mathematical expressions.

 **XNI** ([Github](http://github.com/hyounggyu/xni))

-X-ray Nano Imaging
+Blah blah

 **Strobo** ([Github](http://github.com/hyounggyu/strobo))

-Full-field optical coherence tomography
+Blah blah

 **GMES** ([Sourceforge](http://sourceforge.net/projects/gmes/))